abyzthomas/watch-folder/README.md

 No guarantees or warrantees for the functionality of the code.
 Use as you please.
 Customize as you please.
 This will just give you a head start.

+This process may not be efficient if the folder structure is very large and may increase resouce usage or even crash the server.
+I am not responsible for any issues caused by using this code.

 Dependencies:

 github.com/whiteShtef/clockwork is used as a scheduler